Aayush1104/Aayush1104/README.md

 # 💫 About Me:

 Hi there!
+I'm Aayush 👋

-I'm Aayush<br><br>I'm a 2A Computer Engineering student at the University of Waterloo<br><br>Currently seeking Winter 2024 Internships
+I'm a 2A Computer Engineering student at the University of Waterloo 🎓

+🌟 Currently seeking Winter 2024 Internships 🌟

+---

 ## 🌐 Socials: